 Senior-Level Profile Example

-Doctoral student attending Massachusetts Institute of Technology (MIT) with extensive experience in research at the intersection of biomedical engineering and data science.
-Develops computational models and machine learning algorithms to drive innovation in medical technology.
-Utilizes Python to manipulate and analyze complex datasets for research projects.
+Doctoral student attending Massachusetts Institute of Technology (MIT) with extensive research experience in biomedical engineering and data science.
+Develop computational models and machine learning algorithms to drive innovation in medical technology.
+Use Python to manipulate and analyze complex datasets for research projects.

 Entry-Level Profile Example

-Innovative computer science undergraduate attending Harvard with a strong foundation in software development and behavioral psychology research.
+Computer science undergraduate attending Harvard with a strong foundation in software development and behavioral psychology research.
 Certified in Microsoft Azure cloud fundamentals.
-Translates complex findings into clear visual representations.
-Utilizes programming knowledge to enhance data analysis in research studies.
+Translate complex findings into clear visual representations.
+Use programming knowledge to enhance data analysis in research studies.

 3. Showcase your relevant experience

 Because this is a college resume, your experience section might also include unpaid positions.
-Outside of professional work, you can list things like volunteer time, club participation, and internships.
+You can list things like volunteer time, club participation, and internships outside of professional work.
 Any role where you applied your skills in a real-world setting is valuable.
-Start with your most relevant experience first, and create bullet points to outline your responsibilities and achievements.
+Create bullet points to outline your duties and achievements.

-Remember to include examples of times you’ve used both technical and interpersonal abilities.
-If you have limited experience in the job you’re applying for, highlighting how you’ve used soft skills can be especially useful.
-When hiring managers know you have the right attitude, work ethic, and potential, they’re more likely to take a chance on you.
+Give examples of times you’ve used both technical and interpersonal abilities.
+If you have limited experience in the job you’re after, highlighting how you’ve used soft skills can be especially useful.
+When hiring managers see you have the right attitude, work ethic, and potential, they’re more likely to take a chance on you.

 Senior-Level Professional Experience Example